o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/concepts-and-terms.md

 For more information about using the EBus interface, see [Working with the Event Bus \(EBus\) system](/docs/userguide/programming/ebus/intro.md)\.

 *Variable and data nodes*
 Variable and data nodes represents the custom data that can be required to build game logic\.
 You can use these nodes to make counters, store entity references, specify a direction, define a color, and so on\.
 Variable nodes are added to a script to declare and initialize them\.
-Use get and set nodes to retrieve or set the variable’s value\.
+Use get and set nodes to retrieve or set the variable's value\.
 The following are the commonly used data types in **Script Canvas**:
 + Boolean
 + Color